Hero's Honor: Career

 Hero's Honor's first race was on April 30, 1983, at the Aqueduct, where he came in fifth.
 He picked up his first win in a Maiden Special Weight race at Belmont Park on May 21, 1983.

-He went on a three race winstreak in September 1983, grabbing a trio of Allowance races at Belmont Park.
+He went on a three-race win streak in September 1983, grabbing a trio of allowance races at Belmont Park.

-On September 29, 1983, in his fourth race that month, he came in 3rd place at the Grade-2 Rutger's Handicap.
+On September 29, 1983, in his fourth race that month, he came in 3rd in the Grade-2 Rutger's Handicap.

-He scored his biggest win up to that point by winning the May 7th, 1984, by winning the Grade-3 Fort Marcy Handicap.
+He scored his biggest win up to that point by winning the May 7th, 1984, Grade-3 Fort Marcy Handicap.

-He went on another three race win streak starting on June 2, 1984.
+He went on another three-race win streak starting on June 2, 1984.
 He captured the Grade-2 Red Smith Handicap at Belmont Park.
-15 days later, he won again at Belmont, this time grabbing a victory at the Grade-1 1984 Bowling Green Handicap.
-He finished his winstreak with another Grade-1 win, this time at the July 14th, 1984 United Nations Handicap, which was his third graded win in less than 6 weeks.
-This turned out to be his last victory.
+Fifteen days later, he won again at Belmont, this time grabbing a victory at the Grade-1 1984 Bowling Green Handicap.
+He finished his win streak with a Grade 1 win in the July 14, 1984, United Nations Handicap, which was his third graded win in less than 6 weeks.
+This was his last victory.

-Hero's Honor finished out the 1984 season with a 2nd and a 3rd place finish in September 1984 at Belmont Park, then retired after an October 13, 1984, 7th place finish at the Ballantine's Scotch Classic Handicap.
+Hero's Honor finished the 1984 season with a 2nd and a 3rd place in September 1984 at Belmont Park, then retired after an October 13, 1984, 7th-place finish at the Ballantine's Scotch Classic Handicap.